6 Steps to Writing a Memory Book

 What a gift to yourself and to those around you it is to write your memories for them to enjoy.
 By writing your memoir or writing a book of memories, you are creating a legacy that will live on.

 What events, people or places will your book of memories have in it?
+Have you ever considered writing a memory book?
 Please share with me in the comments.